Plane crashes near lifeguard competition; pilot rescued - KESQ

 “I heard a thump and then I looked at the tent and I see all the kids turning and running,” she said.

 Like well-trained lifesavers, they ran towards the crash.
-Professional lifeguards were also in the water immediately, paddling out to the single-engine Piper Cub that floated on its wings.
+The young lifeguards were told to stay on the beach, while the professionals quickly paddled out to the single-engine Piper Cub that floated on its wings.

 “Thank God there were a lot of lifeguards,” Baginski said.